Presidents A & B Neighborhood Roadway Reconstruction

 How will the city communicate information from the kickoff meeting to residents unable to attend?
 Will meeting be taped for online viewing, or recap posted/emailed to residents?
 Thank you.

-CE asked 13 days agoUnfortunately we cannot videotape the kickoff meeting.
+CE asked about 2 months agoUnfortunately we cannot videotape the kickoff meeting.
 However, we will send out a frequently asked questions packet that will be very similar to the agenda for the kickoff meeting.
 Here is an example of that FAQ.
 Residents can also reach out to staff with questions and comments.

 Thank you.